stefan-dalecki/py-template/REFERENCE.md

 * [Python](https://www.python.org/downloads/) version 3.11 or higher
 * [uv](https://docs.astral.sh/uv/) package manager

 While some might consider `uv` to be supplemental, it is so efficient that it is becoming the defacto Python package manager.
 Just like how AI is looming, so is `uv`.
-It's best to these tools sooner rather than later.
+It's best to accustom ourselves to these tools sooner rather than later.

 ### UV